Murshidabad district

-Murshidabad district is a district of in the Indian state of West Bengal.
+Murshidabad district is a district in the Indian state of West Bengal.
 Situated on the left bank of the river Ganges, the district is very fertile.
 Covering an area of 5,341 km2 and having a population 7.103 million (according to 2011 census), it is a densely populated district and the ninth most populous in India (out of 640).
 Berhampore city is the headquarters of the district.

 The Murshidabad city, which lends its name to the district, was the seat of power of the Nawabs of Bengal.
 All of Bengal was once governed from this city.
-A few years after Nawab Siraj-ud-Daula lost to the British at the Battle of Plassey, the capital of Bengal was moved to the newly founded city of Calcutta.
+A few years after Nawab Siraj-ud-Daula lost to the British at the Battle of Plassey, the capital of Bengal was moved to the newly founded city of Calcutta, now called Kolkata.

 Etymology

 The district is named after the historical town of Murshidabad, which was named after Nawab Murshid Quli Khan.